 I keep Red River paper on hand at all times and use it for all my junk journal printables.
 My favorites are:

 Got a printables tip to share?
-Or a question?
-Enter it here!
+Like resizing, altering, etc. Enter it here!

 Printing On Envelopes and